Ko-vey/SDLplayerCore/.github/README.md

 > <details>
 >   <summary>Click to view diagram source files and editing instructions</summary>
 >
->   The architecture and flowcharts in this project are created using [Mermaid](https://mermaid.js.org/) and [Draw.io](https://www.drawio.com/).
+> The architecture diagrams and flowcharts in this project were created using [Mermaid](https://mermaid.js.org/) and [Draw.io](https://www.drawio.com/).
+>
->   The illustrations displayed directly in the documentation are `.svg` image files.
-The corresponding source files (`.drawio` and some `mermaid` source code stored in `.md` format) are located in the `docs/assets/` directory.
+> The illustrations displayed directly within the documentation are in `.svg` format.
+Their corresponding source files (the `.drawio` files and some `mermaid` source code stored in `.md` format) are located in the `docs/assets/` directory.
+>
->   If you need to make modifications, please prioritize editing the `mermaid` source code in the `.md` files, import it into the `.drawio` source file, adjust as needed, and then export it as an `.svg` image file.
-Update the corresponding file path in the documentation and commit all new files together.
+> If you need to modify the diagrams, the recommended workflow is as follows: first, edit the `mermaid` source code in the `.md` file, import it into the corresponding `.drawio` source file for adjustments, then export it as a new `.svg` image, update the image path in the documentation, and finally, commit all related files together.
 > </details>

 ## Features